-Yes, there is usually a $100 non-refundable application fee, but we’re currently waiving that fee for the Fall 2018 term.
+Yes, there is usually a $100 non-refundable application fee, but we are able to waive that fee for some applicants.
 Please contact your admissions counselor for more details.

 When do classes start?

 Our Davenport campus enrolls students in March, July and November.
 Our West and Florida campuses enroll students in January, April, July and October.
 You can explore each campus by taking part in our campus visit program (you may even qualify for a travel reimbursement).
 Experience it for yourself and visit campus today.

-Where can I meet with an Admissions representative?
+Where can I meet with an Admissions counselor?

 Do I need an undergraduate degree?
 And, if I do, what should I major in?

 Although it isn't an official educational requirement for admission (except on the Florida campus), we recommend students complete a bachelor’s degree prior to entering the Doctor of Chiropractic program.
 That's because some individual state licensing boards require a degree in order to practice.
 Applicants with a bachelor's degree are awarded priority seating at our Florida campus, as a bachelor's degree is required to graduate from the Doctor of Chiropractic program on that campus.